|

 percent of our electrical diet.
 Just how good will the

+fridge's insulation be when it gets hot?
 During the first week of November, it's been very cold

 during mornings in LA (into the 40's), but it warms to